change-metrics/monocle/CONTRIBUTING.md

 ## Running tests

 Tests rely on the Elasticsearch service so first you need to ensure the ElasticSearch is running on your system.
-To start the service use the script `contrib/start-elk.sh` or the related nix-shell command.
+To start the service use the script `monoclectl start-elastic`.

 ### On Python code base (legacy)